a2stuff/a2d/toolkits/BTK.md

 Parameters:
 ```
 .addr       a_record        Address of the ButtonRecord
+.byte       update          If high bit is set, do not set port.
 ```

+The `update` flag is used as follows:
+* If not set, the control's window GrafPort is selected before any drawing is performed.
+* If set, the current GrafPort is used.
+This is useful when processing update events and the clipping rectangle should be maintained.

 ### Flash ($01)
 Flash the button label.
 Used after a keypress.